On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Numerical results

 \section{Numerical results}

 The algorithm of Section \ref{sec:algorithm} has been implemented in Fortran.
 In this section, we use the algorithm to obtain the numerical solution $\phi$ to several specific problems of the form \eqref{eq:main_prob}--\eqref{bdry4}.
 All experiments were performed on a Dell XPS-L521X laptop computer with an Intel Core i7-3632QM CPU at 2.20GHz with 15.6 GB RAM, running the 64-bit Ubuntu 14.04 LTS operating system.
-In our experiments, the code was compiled with the gfortran compiler using extended (16-bit) precision; this is called with the compilation flag \texttt{-freal-8-real-16}.
+In our experiments, unless otherwise specified the code was compiled with the gfortran compiler using extended (16-bit) precision; this is called with the compilation flag \texttt{-freal-8-real-16}.
+Since most users are likely to use the method with double precision, our use of the extended precision environment leads us to report somewhat pessimistic CPU times.
+We have made no attempt to optimize the choice of the parameter $n$ to achieve maximal performance.

-In the presentation of the CPU times of the experiments, we distinguish between the preprocessing steps -- which depend only on the differential operator $\L$ and which we refer to as ``factorizing'' $\L$ -- and the actual solution of \eqref{eq:main_prob}--\eqref{bdry4} for a specified right side $f$ and boundary values $\alpha_{l,0}$, $\alpha_{r,0}$, $\alpha_{l,1}$, $\alpha_{r,1}$.
-Factorizing $\L$ consists of constructing the $m n$ Gaussian nodes and weights on the interval $[a,b]$; computing the QR factorization of the discretized operators $\G_j$, $0 \le j \le 3$; and computing the values of the functions \eqref{eq:psi_l0}--\eqref{eq:psi_r1}, and their derivatives, on the Gaussian nodes.

-Five experiments are presented below, and their results are contained in Tables \ref{errors:sin5}--\ref{residuals:bessel}.
+Six experiments are presented below, and their results are contained in Tables \ref{errors:sin150}--\ref{residuals:bdlayer}.
 In each experiment, we solve a specific boundary value problem on a specified interval $[a,b]$, and measure the relative error of the solution and its first four derivatives on a grid of $N=10,000$ equispaced points $x_1,\dots,x_N$ on $[a,b]$, including the endpoints $a$ and $b$.
 If $\hat{\phi}^{(j)}$ is the estimated $j^{th}$ derivative, then the relative error is defined as follows:

-For each experiment, we display three tables.
+For each experiment, we display two tables.
 In each table, the first column contains the number $m$ of subintervals of $[a,b]$ used for that experiment.
-In the first table, the remaining five columns display the errors of the solution and its first four derivatives.
-In the second table, the remaining three columns show the factorization time, the solution time, and the total CPU time.
-In the third table, the remaining columns display the relative size of the residual norm after each iteration of the algorithm, to demonstrate the convergence of deferred corrections.
+In the first table, the first five columns after $m$ display the errors of the solution and its first four derivatives; the last column displays the running time, in seconds.
+In the second table, the columns after $m$ display the relative size of the residual norm after each iteration of the algorithm, to demonstrate the convergence of deferred corrections.
+In our implementation of the algorithm, we run several iterations after convergence, whose errors are approximately the same; to save space in the tables, these are not displayed.